michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/6-post-camp-resources/camp-photos-precamp.md

 inputs:
   unpublish: false
 ---
-You can access the camp photos after your camp has taken place.&nbsp;
+Your camp photos will be available after your camp has ended.
+More details to come…